Teresa Leyva

-Teresa Leyva (born 1965) is a Colombian chess player and two time Colombian Women's Chess Champion (1976, 1982).
+Teresa Leyva (born 1965) is a Colombian chess player and two-time Colombian Women's Chess Champion.

 Biography

 From the mid-1970s to the mid-1980s, she was one of the leading Colombian women's chess players.
-She has two wins at the Colombian Women's Chess Championships (1976, 1982).
+She won the Colombian Chess Championship for women in 1976 and 1982.

 Teresa Leyva played for Colombia in the Women's Chess Olympiads: